ahtohbi4/code-guide/README.md

 Code Guide
 ==

-> My code style in CSS, HTML, JavaScript, and number of configs and settings for IDE.
+> My code style in CSS, HTML, JavaScript, and number of configs and other settings.

 #### Code Style